How to create a risk management plan for your restaurant business

 Security cameras.
 Although security cameras aren't exactly cutting-edge technology, they can still help deter criminal activity and theft.

-Another way to manage digital threats is with cyber liability insurance.
+Another way to manage digital threats is with cyber insurance.
 If your system is hacked and sensitive information like customer credit card numbers is stolen, cyber liability insurance can help with the costs of customer notification, credit monitoring, and litigation.

-3. Maintain your facilities
+3. Maintain your restaurant's facilities

 To reduce the odds of property damage or someone getting hurt on your property, be sure to: